AnonymerNiklasistanonym/RaspiForBeginners/README.md

 Voilà, there you have your Raspberry Pi desktop on your Windows computer.

-### Method for Android or Linux Distributions
+### XRDP method for Android

-...
+You can even remotely control your Pi via your ANDROID device:

+It's a bit messy, but here are the things you need to do:

+1. Install a virtual keyboard, because the android app can't handle essential inputs like `-`.
+   * `sudo apt-get update` - update the repositories
+   * `sudo apt-get upgrade` - upgrade the whole system (optional)
+   * `sudo apt-get install matchbox-keyboard` - install the virtual  matchbox-keyboard keyboard
+   * `sudo reboot` - a reboot isn't really necessary but just do it quickly
+2. You can now start it over the terminal with the command `matchbox-keyboard`
+3. Download and install the android app [RDP Remote Desktop aFreeRDP](https://play.google.com/store/apps/details?id=com.freerdp.afreerdp&hl=en)
+4. Set everything up
+   * start the app and click the plus symbol in the top bar (*add*)
+   * now enter under `Label` how you want to name the connection
+   * for `Host` the IP address of the Pi
+   * for `Credentials` click it and enter your username and password
+   * now go to times back (press two times the back button) and save your changes
+5. Enjoy your ANDROID remote control
+   * click the new created connection and go straight to the desktop of your Pi on your ANDROID device
+   * if you know want to execute commands just type in `match` + `Tab` and `enter` and you can input symbol's like `-` over the virtual console

-Also because we set as automatic start of the Pi a GUI start we now always login to the GUI of the Pi when we log ourselves in over a remote desktop connection without needing the raspberry connect to any cables but the power chord (and eventually your network cable if you do not have WLAN).
+Also because we set as automatic start of the Pi a GUI-start we now always login to the GUI of the Pi when we log ourselves in over a remote desktop connection without needing the raspberry connect to any cables but the power chord (and eventually your network cable if you do not have WLAN).

 ## SSH connection (SFTP with Windows)